robfatland/serverless/azure/tutorial.md

 <BR><BR>

-Next comes the Networking tab: Keep the defaults (nothing to do here).
+Next comes the **Networking** tab: Keep defaults; nothing to do here.

 Next comes the **Monitoring** tab.
-This offers to turn on a service called Application Insights.
-This is a tag-along service that helps track resource usage: For understanding behavior and debugging problems.
-We will skip it; leave it Disabled (No).
+This offers to enable a service called Application Insights.
-I'm not sure it is even available; and if you want to investigate further of course that's fine: Suggest do this at a later time.
+This helps track resource usage and debug problems.
+For now leave this Disabled (select 'No').
+We come back to Application Insights use later in this tutorial when we shift to using Visual Studio Code.

 <BR><BR>